 A. Artists are encouraged to bring gifts for their host families.
 Hosts are extending themselves for an entire week and will appreciate an inexpensive thank you.
-Suggested gifts include gift certificates to places such as Blockbuster or Starbucks or a unique gift from your community.
+Suggested gifts include gift certificates to places such as Starbucks or a unique gift from your community.

 Q. What meals are served at ArtsFest?